vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/workshop-definition.rst

             enabled: true
             memory: 1Gi

-Access to the docker daemon from the workshop session uses a secure connection with self signed certificates.
-If using a local tool which wants to access the socket connection for the docker daemon directly, details for accessing it are available in the standard docker environment variables.
+Access to the docker daemon from the workshop session uses a local UNIX socket shared with the container running the docker daemon.
+If using a local tool which wants to access the socket connection for the docker daemon directly rather than by running ``docker``, it should use the ``DOCKER_HOST`` environment variable to determine the location of the socket.

-* ``DOCKER_HOST`` - Contains details of the host/port for accessing the docker daemon.
-Should always be ``tcp://127.0.0.1:2376/``.
-* ``DOCKER_CERT_PATH`` - Contains the path to the directory containing client certificates required when accessing the docker daemon.
-Should always be ``/certs/client``.
-* ``DOCKER_TLS_VERIFY`` - Flag indicating that a secure connection should be used.
-Should always be ``1``.

 The docker daemon is only available from within the workshop session and cannot be accessed outside of the pod by any tools deployed separately to Kubernetes.